On0n0k1/address_book_gtk/README.md

  - Install libgtk-3-dev by running '''sudo apt-get install libgtk-4-dev'''

- - Clone this repository with
+ - Clone this repository with '''git clone https://github.com/On0n0k1/address_book_gtk.git'''

  - cd to this folder and run '''cargo run'''